 Look up also the scammers' emails in this page of our website.

-Google also the names used by scammers.
+Google also the NAMES used by scammers.
 These can be fantasy names or just stolen from genuine translators.
-For best results, search like this:
+For best results, run the Google search like this:

 "Mary Read" translator scammers